DanNeidle/fake_account_finder/README.md

     ./find_companies -sichelp all
     ```

-More usefully, to search e.g. for the SIC codes for banks
+More usefully, to search for a SIC code containing a keyword, like "bank"
     ```bash
     ./find_companies -sichelp bank
+    ```

+This will output:

+    ```output
+    SIC codes matching 'bank':

+    64110: Central banking
+    64191: Banks
     ```

 ### Example SIC code searches